-On May 19, 2016, the Trustee filed a complaint against the Defendant.
-On August 16, 2016, the Defendant, filed an Answer and Affirmative Defenses ("Answer") to the Complaint.
+On May 19, 2016, the Trustee filed the Complaint against the Defendant.
+On August 16, 2016, the Defendant filed its Answer and Affirmative Defenses (the "Answer").
+See Answer,

-See Answer, ECF 14.
+ECF 14.
 On February 20, 2018, the Trustee filed the pending Motion for Partial Summary Judgment and Memorandum of Law in Support of Motion for Summary Judgment.
 In the Motion for Partial Summary Judgment, the Trustee primarily relies on an expert report prepared by Richard Finkel, CPA/CFF, CFE, and CIRA of the accounting firm Blum, Shapiro & Company, P.C. (the "Finkel Affidavit") as evidence that no genuine issue of material fact exists and summary judgment should be granted as a matter of law.
 During a March 12, 2019 status conference, the Trustee was given leave to file a Supplemental Memorandum of Law on the issue of whether the Court could rely on the affidavit of an expert to establish the "reasonable equivalent value" prong of a fraudulent transfer claim.